 One of the things I appreciate most about Wander is that I can read about a place in a book and then pop on the headset and get a better--if not actual--feel for that corner of the earth.
 I read a book where characters got lost around the Philosopher's Walk in Kyoto, Japan, and it was fun to then go look at what it was all about in VR.
 Similarly, after I read Octavia E. Butler's Wild Seed and some other books that talked about the chain of historic slave ports on the west coast of Africa, I wanted to learn more.
 Maybe I studied the slave ports in history classes when I was a kid, but if so, I don't remember anything.
 And it seems really important to know about these places, so we never let them exist again.

 So, I spent a few nights trying to find different remnants of this once enormous network of slaving ports up and down the coast of west Africa.
-The House of Slaves in Dakar is one of the easiest to access in Wander, and is as horrifically blunt and pedestrian in its evil as you'd expect.
+The House of Slaves in Dakar is one of the easiest to access in Wander and is as horrifically blunt and pedestrian in its evil as you'd expect.
 There's a museum on site which you can Wander through, but the print is too small on the exhibits to read, alas.
-(Note, this would be a good way for tech to support museums around the world--bring them to life in 3D and make them free to the public, at tech's expense.)
-Being able to zoom in and see the well-worn stone rooms overlooking the Atlantic where slavers separated and then trapped women, children and men before they were forced into the middle passage, and then zoom out and notice how the particular port links up with massive international trade routes, helped me begin to appreciate the absolutely devastating scale of the trans-Atlantic slave trade.
+Being able to zoom in and see the well-worn stone rooms overlooking the Atlantic where slavers separated and then trapped women, children, and men before they were forced into the middle passage, and then zoom out and notice how the particular port links up with massive international trade routes, helped me begin to appreciate the absolutely devastating scale of the trans-Atlantic slave trade.
 There's ... a lot here.